SrinivasanSE/Exercise-Tracker/README.md

 - [ ] Add more Features
 - [ ] Use Redux Form
 - [ ] Configure to run both frontend and backend server using single command

+#### VSCode Extensions used

+1) Prettify-To prettify your code
+2) REST Client- To make a request to the API in VSCode itself(Similar to PostMan).